cupidsdead/example_project/README.md

 And you can use [pre-commit](https://pre-commit.com/) to hook it all up (incl docs) so you never have to actually do anything manually by hand.

-At work I have mandated pre-commit, flake8, black etc as a mandatory SDLC.

 ### Static Type Checking

 I think this is very useful.
 Think of all the times we said ah it might break some import